Health-Union/snowshu/docs/development.md

 ```
 docker-compose exec snowshu /bin/bash
 ```
+*A Note On Preventing Docker-Ception:* Snowshu uses docker to create and run replicas, and as such developing _in_ docker while using docker creates potential challenges.
+There is a great debate around the use of docker-in-docker (docker-ception).
+For the purposes of developing SnowShu we prevent docker-ception by mounting the host docker.sock into the container, creating a "sideways" relationship between the development container and new spawns.
+This means you can `docker ps` on your host machine and see containers spawned from _inside_ the dev container.
+It also creates some tricky bits around resolving hostnames, but beats the potential mess of nesting-doll development.

 ### Branching and PRing
 We use a forking model.
 So when working on a new feature:
 1. Check out a new branch with the GitHub issue # and the name (ie `ISSUE-444-fix-banana-stand`)